jballas/441_work/HW-11/readme.md

 In my second experiment I put my collsions in my `drawSquare()` function.
 Now the first object in my array `squid[0]` - was also the 'player' -- and it could move around freely with WASD.
 But when I switched to a different object in the array, such as `squid[1]`, then the square zoomed to the edge of the screen.
 I have no idea why this was happening, but I find it wonderfully amusing.
 Collisions work only between the main `squid[0]` and other objects.
 For instance, `squid[1]` and `squid[2]` did not have collision detection.

-I beleive this is due to the fact that my collsion detection is written like this:
+I believe this is due to the fact that my collsion detection is written like this:

 ```JS
 for ( let i = 1; i < squid.length ; i ++){